leebloom-dev/typescript-practice/README.md

 3. Compile TypeScript File
     - In terminal:
-        tsc
+        - to compile all TypeScript files in the current folder: tsc
-    - Finds all TypeScript files in folder and compiles them.
+        - to compile a specific TypeScript file: tsc main.ts

 4. Run the compiled TypsScript file (main.js) in terminal node main.js